Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Somehow that was worse than before.

-So anyway, the ghouls just happened to be leaving town.
+So any, the ghouls just happen to be leaving town.

 Yeah.